karinakozlowski/karinakozlowski/README.md

 ### **Experience in Corporate Data Science**

-Passionate about data analysis for developing predictive models and extracting actionable insights.
-I work with Python, SQL, Power BI, and Snowflake to build solutions that enhance efficiency and business performance in finance, sales, and logistics sectors.
+Passionate about data analysis for developing predictive models, extracting actionable insights, and leveraging Natural Language Processing (NLP) models like ChatGPT to enhance communication and interaction within information systems.
+I work with Python, SQL, Power BI, and Snowflake to build solutions that improve efficiency and business performance in finance, sales, and logistics sectors.
 My role extends to teaching data science and machine learning, with experience at Harvard, MIT, and ICARO, where I cover topics like statistical modeling, data processing, and ML applications in time series.

 ### **Evaluation of Financial KPIs and Metrics**